allena29/brewerslab/bundle/brewerslab/README.md

 # A Basic Bundle

 - A single yang model
-- run the make-bundle.sh command, this uses pyangbind to convert the schema to python.
+- run `make` this uses pyangbind to convert the schema to python and runs any unit tests
 - PYTHONPATH pointing to ../../confvillain

+*assumption code will run from the bundle directory* and the libraries/common code/yang will be accessible via `../../confvillain`

 ## Running the Demon Goblin!